LabeliaLabs/distributed-learning-contributivity/REFERENCES.md

 ## Distributionally Robust Federated Averaging (DRFA)

 - The paper proposes the **Distributionally Robust Federated Averaging** **(DRFA)** algorithm that is distributionally robust, while being communication-efficient via **periodic averaging**, and **partial node participation**.
 - The main idea is to minimize *the empirical agnostic loss* to guarantee good performance over *the worst-combination of local distributions*.
-- **DRFA** improves on the idea of empirical agnosic loss minimization which was first adopted by [the Agnostic Federated learning](https://arxiv.org/abs/1902.00146) algorithm.
+- **DRFA** improves on the idea of empirical agnostic loss minimization which was first adopted by [the Agnostic Federated learning](https://arxiv.org/abs/1902.00146) algorithm.
   In the original approach, the server has to communicate with local clients at each iteration to update the global mixing parameter **λ**, which hinders its scalability due to communication cost.
 To cope with this issue, **DRFA** key technical contribution is a **randomized snapshotting schema**: **λ**, which controls the fraction of clients  to participate in the next training round, is only updated periodically.